rosemadr/DFESW7_Final_Project/README.md

 Some more advanced improvements for an expanded project:
 * Adding custom queries for returning books of the same genre code (I used the [Thema subject categories scheme](https://ns.editeur.org/thema/en)) such that one could do a GET request to a url such as “/books/genre/general-fiction” and receive a list of all books with the genre code “FB”.
 (As I am using a recognised system like Thema, that data may be available online in a way that could potentially be collected and used automatically).
 Though the request in itself would not be hard, it would be the mapping of the genre url text and the genre code which would take more time.
 * As implied above, my Library project is very basic and is currently functioning more as book metadata storage.
-Therefore, further improvements would be adding user and loan entities and contenting them so that users could have loans of specific books.
+Therefore, further improvements would be adding user and loan entities and connecting them so that users could have loans of specific books.
 * Another avenue for expansion is that ISBNs actually contain quite a bit of data (see image below).
 Contained in the number sequence are values that map to a publishers, terretories or language groups and more.
 If my project could access such data then it would be possible to automate fields such as “publisher”.
 <img align="centre" width="300" alt="Data elements contained in an 10 and 13 digit ISBN" src="https://upload.wikimedia.org/wikipedia/commons/8/84/ISBN_Details.svg">